devnull-cz/c-prog-lang/modules/structures.md

 one = two;
 ```

-- is done byte by byte (shallow copy - does not follow pointers)
+- Is done byte by byte (shallow copy - does not follow pointers).
-	- handy for members that are pointers
+	- Handy for members that are pointers.
-	- on the other hand for large structures (say hundreds of bytes) this
+	- On the other hand for large structures (say hundreds of bytes) this
-	  can be quite an expensive operation
+	  can be quite an expensive operation.

-- pointers to structures:
+- Pointers to structures:

 ```C
 struct foo_s *foo;